BlueContext/Domus/content/recipes/starters/crabmeat-maison.md

   main:
     parent: starters
 title: Crabmeat Maison
+serves: Serves 6
+summary: "In most restaurants, this would be called Crab Ravigote, but Galatoire's of New Orleans (long accustomed to doing things their own way) already has another recipe called by that name.
+In any case, it's wonderful."
 categories:
 - Crab
 ---
-*Serves 6*

-## Introduction

-In most restaurants, this would be called Crab Ravigote, but Galatoire's of New Orleans (long accustomed to doing things their own way) already has another recipe called by that name.
-In any case, it's wonderful.

-## Ingredients
+### Ingredients

 <div class="ingredient-list">